 WVU Speech and Hearing Clinic

-The Speech Clinic at Ruby Memorial Hospital is located on the third floor of the
+The Speech Clinic at WVU Medicine, Ruby Memorial Hospital

 Off-Campus Clinical Facilities